raspberrypilearning/chatbot/en/step_3.md

 --- /task ---

 Test your program again.
-Notice that the answer you type in is stored in the `name`{:class="blockdata"} variable, and is also shown in the top left-hand corner of the Stage.
-To make it disappear from the Stage, go to the `Data`{:class="blockdata"} blocks section and click on the box next to `name`{:class="blockdata"} so that it is not marked.
+Notice that the answer you type in is stored in the `name`{:class="block3variables"} variable, and is also shown in the top left-hand corner of the Stage.
+To make it disappear from the Stage, go to the `Data`{:class="block3variables"} blocks section and click on the box next to `name`{:class="block3variables"} so that it is not marked.